rawmid/ReconDC/README.md

-# Recon DC
+# ReconDC

 Run your own custom **Discord Rich Presence** with just a few clicks.

-Recon DC is a lightweight desktop application that lets you create and manage personalized Discord RPCs without writing any code.
+ReconDC is a lightweight desktop application that lets you create and manage personalized Discord RPCs without writing any code.
 Simply enter your activity title, details, status, images, buttons, and other settings, then launch your Rich Presence instantly.

 ##  Features